< Browse to Previous Essay | Browse to Next Essay >

 The matter came to a head at City Hall in a meeting that museum supporters took care to pack.
 At a key point, Maggie Walker looked to the audience and asked, "How many of you support Mayor McGinn, who wants to reneg on a payment to MOHAI for selling its land?"
 Hardly a hand went up.
 The Seattle City Council quickly axed the idea.

-“Jamie has a history of big complicated deals ... .
-He is a lands guy,” says Walker.
-He cites the Montana Legacy Project, a $500 million, three-phase purchase of more than 310,000 acres of Plum Creek Timber land in Montana, midwifed by The Nature Conservancy and the Trust for Public Lands.
+"Jamie has a history of big complicated deals ... .
+He is a lands guy," said Walker.
+He cited the Montana Legacy Project, a $500 million, three-phase purchase of more than 310,000 acres of Plum Creek Timber land in Montana, midwifed by The Nature Conservancy and the Trust for Public Lands.

 Like so many in the Northwest, Doug and Maggie Walker came here from somewhere else.
-They are like a lot of people -- except, of course, Microsoft founders Bill Gates and Paul Allen -- who are not from here, but have succeeded, gone native and given back.
+They were like a lot of people -- except, of course, Microsoft founders Bill Gates and Paul Allen -- who were not from here, but succeeded, went native, and gave back.

-The Walkers can make your head turn with what they’re doing at the moment..
-Maggie Walker talks of her board work on the new Bullitt Foundation headquarters and the relocation of MOHAI to Lake Union.
-Doug Walker speaks of a class he’s teaching the following weekend at The Mountaineers, and his plans to return to the Bugaboos in British Columbia this fall.
+The Walkers could make your head turn with what they were doing at any given moment.
+Maggie Walker spoke of her board work on the new Bullitt Foundation headquarters and the relocation of MOHAI to Lake Union.
+Doug Walker spoke of a class he was teaching the following weekend at The Mountaineers, and his plans to return to the Bugaboos in British Columbia.

-He still has destinations in mind.
-"I want to do Robson," he says, referring to 12,972-foot Mt.
+He still had destinations in mind.
+"I want to do Robson," he said, referring to 12,972-foot Mt.
 Robson, highest peak in the Canadian Rockies.

 Mt.
 Robson is a bear of a climb, a mountain tall enough to create its own micro-climate.
-Doug Walker will manage to be low-key about it, as he was at a West Seattle garden party a couple years back.
+Doug Walker would likely manage to be low-key about it, as he was at a West Seattle garden party a couple years back.
 He mentioned enjoying good weather on a just-completed climb.